 I’ve written a thoughtful answer to the question about AngularJS best practices on Quora.
 I think it is worth sharing here,

-Single Page Applications are web app which fits in a single web page, to provide fluid user experience like a desktop or native smartphone application.
+Single Page Applications are web app which fits in a single web page, to provide fluid user experiences like a desktop or native smartphone application.

-Gmail, Google Maps web applications are perfect examples of a Single Page Apps.
+Gmail, Google Maps web applications are perfect examples of Single Page Apps.

 AngularJS provides powerful tools to build SPAs.